Prince Christian Victor Memorial

 Photo: Herbythyme, CC BY-SA 4.0.

 Smeaton's Tower is a redundant lighthouse, now a memorial to civil engineer John Smeaton, designer of the third and most notable Eddystone Lighthouse.
 A major step forward in lighthouse design, Smeaton's structure was in use from 1759 to 1877, until erosion of the ledge it was built upon forced new construction.
-Eddystone Light is situated 880 feet southwest of Prince Christian Victor.
+Eddystone Light is situated 880 feet southwest of Prince Christian Victor Memorial.

 Armada Memorial